-Car sickness starts with a feeling of nausea and stomach upset.
-Your child will become pale and restless.
-It can progress to fatigue, sweat and vomiting.
+Car sickness begins with a sense of stomach upset and nausea.
+Your child will turn pale and agitated.
+It may lead to tiredness, sweat and vomit.

 How to prevent and treat car sickness?

-There are many simple ways to prevent car sickness:
+Many simple ways to prevent car disease are available:

-- Do not let your child read a book or focus on an electronic game while in the car.
+Do not allow your kid to read a book or concentrate on the electronic pad in the car.

-- While traveling in the car, seat your child near the window and open it to make fresh air go in.
-Let him focus on the scenery and look far in the horizon.
+Seat your child near the window while traveling in a car and open it to bring fresh air in.
+Just let him look far into the landscape.

-- Make your child close his eyes and sleep if he can.
+Make your child close his eyes and sleep if possible

-- Take breaks during long trips.
-Stretch your legs and make your child walk little bit.
+Take a break on long journeys.
+Stretch out your legs and get your child to walk a bit.

-- Keep lots of peppermint candy with you.
-It is a good cure for nausea.
+Carry plenty of peppermint candy with you.
+It is an effective anti-nausea treatment.

-- Keep lemon in the car.
-Sniffing lemon during the trip may alleviate the nausea feeling.
+Keep a lemon in your car.
+Sniffing lemon during the journey may help to alleviate nausea.

-- Ginger is well known for its power on car sickness.
-Keep ginger cookies in your bag.
-Make your child eat some before you start the trip.
+Ginger is well known for its ability to alleviate motion sickness.
+Maintain a supply of ginger cookies in your bag.
+Make your child eat some before you leave.

-- Avoid smoking or using perfumes in the car.
-Strong smells may aggravate car sickness.
+Avoid smoking and wearing perfume in the car.
+Strong smells can make car disease worse.

-In case you feel your child is uncomfortable, park the car and make him go outside and walk.
-Keep always extra clothes, wipes and air freshener with you in case of accidents.
-Do not stress out and panic.
-You will aggravate the situation.
-Be calm and turn your child’s attention.
-Put music and sing along with him.
-If you feel that your child is getting dizzy from any slight movement, contact your doctor so he can check his inner ears.
+If your kid feels uncomfortable, park the car and get him to walk out.
+Always maintain additional clothes, wipes and air in case of an accident.
+Don't panic and stress out, you're going to make things worse.
+Maintain your calm and divert your child's attention to something interesting.
+Put on some music and join in with him.
+If you notice your child becoming dizzy with any slight movement, contact your doctor so he can examine his inner ears.